Skip to content

 <INPUT></INPUT>

-Send Complete Subtitles: Prompt
+Send Complete Subtitles - Prompt

-You can copy the following prompt and then replace the content in software directory/videotrans/prompts/srt/{AI channel name}.txt to update it.
+You can copy the following prompt and replace the content in software directory/videotrans/prompts/srt/{AI channel name}.txt to update it.

 image.png